softwareByAndi/notes-statistics-and-ai/llm/CURRENT_OUTLINE_4.md

 ---

-## 2.6 Hands-On Project: Building an N-gram Language Model
+### 2.6 Hands-On Project - Building an N-gram Language Model

 Now let's put everything together in a more comprehensive project.
 We'll build a trigram language model that includes smoothing to handle unseen n-grams.